FractalVoyager/fv-next/README.md

 - Instead of using global store, I could pass down state setting variables.
 Lately, I have only been using global store for multiple page application.
 Might be nice to have the option to easilly make this multi page though.

 In this branch, I plan to refactor the project to next.js and the js runtime for antlr4

+# Notes

+- go through and try to abstract all of the state away from Control Componenet I can
+- also see where the store is really nessecary
+- abstract updateParams funciton